olivierkeke/HA_enoceanmqtt/README.md

 This installation will mainly suits users of Home Assistant container.
 See [Docker Installation](https://github.com/aseracorp/HA_enoceanmqtt/wiki/Docker-Installation) for more details.

+If you are using Kubernetes, there is also a [Kubernetes template](https://github.com/aseracorp/HA_enoceanmqtt/wiki/Kubernetes).

 # Home Assistant Addon Installation

 HA_enoceanmqtt can also be installed as a Home Assistant addon.